The 26 Golden Rules of Running

 Rate of Perceived Exertion (often shortened to RPE) is a simple tool that can help you tune in to your body more and still reach your fitness and running goals.

-At its simplest, RPE is a scale of 1 to 10, measuring the intensity of your effort โ 1 being extremely light activity like a slow stroll, 10 being an all-out sprint which you can only maintain for a few seconds.
+At its simplest, RPE is a scale of 1 to 10 that measures the intensity of your effort โ€“ 1 being extremely light activity, like a stroll, and 10 being an all-out sprint that you can only maintain for a few seconds.

-When I train, I let RPE guide my running as opposed to my speed or heart rate (i.e. HRZ running).
+When I train, I let RPE guide my running as opposed to my speed or heart rate (i.e., HRZ running).

 Why?
 Every run is different, and the conditions are never equal.
 Some days you are tired, or sore, or hungry, or have had a draining day at the office – each of these means you need to apply more effort for the same results.
-Same goes for external conditions: weather, underfoot conditions, gradients, and even running with company all affect how hard you have to push.

 Rule #15: In Order To Improve, You Need a Plan

-Many runners spend years running junk miles – and end up at the same ability level as when they started.
+Many runners spend years running junk milesโ€”and end up at the same ability level as when they started.
+But if you want to improve, you need to use a training plan.

 Having a plan also means outsourcing all of your run scheduling and decision-making.
-Instead of waking up each day and deciding on a whim whether or not to work out or no, you just have to stick to the plan.
+Instead of waking up each day and deciding on a whim whether or not to work out or not, you just have to stick to the plan.

 Rule #16: You Know Best When To Rest